 Income Taxes.
-The income tax expense from continuing operations was \$5,000 and \$13,000 for the three months ended March 31, 2015 and 2016, respectively, and was related to state income taxes.
+The income tax expense from continuing operations was \$191,000 and \$11,000 for the three and nine months ended September 30, 2015, respectively.
+This compares to income tax expense of \$15,000 and \$40,000 in the same periods in 2016, respectively, and was related to state income taxes.
 The effective tax rate differed from the expected effective tax rate of 34% due to full valuation allowance and to a lesser extent due to state income taxes, non-deductible stock-based compensation related to incentive stock options recorded under the fair-value method and other non-deductible amounts.

 Discontinued Operations, net of tax.
-In April 2015, the Company sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
-As a result, the operating results related to these domain operations are shown as discontinued operations in the condensed consolidated statements of operations for all periods presented.
-In December 2015, the Company sold the remaining Archeo operations.
-The December 2015 disposition did not meet the criteria for discontinued operations, and as a result the operating results are reflected in continuing operations.
+In April 2015, we sold certain assets related to Archeo's domain operations, including the bulk of its domain name portfolio.
+The operating results related to this disposition are shown as discontinued operations as well as the gain on sale, net of tax, of \$22.2 million in the nine months ended September 30, 2015.
+In December 2015, we sold the remaining Archeo operations which did not meet the criteria for discontinued operations, and as a result the operating results are reflected in continuing operations.
 See Note 12.
-Discontinued Operations and Disposition of the Notes to Condensed Consolidated Financial Statements for further discussion.
+Discontinued Operations, Dispositions, and Other of the Notes to Condensed Consolidated Financial Statements for further discussion.